Alok-Pal/Real-Estate/README.md

 ## Project Overview

 This repository contains both the frontend and backend components of the project.
 Users can simply clone this repository and execute `npm install` for both frontend and backend to download all dependencies.
 Additionally, environment variables are included to facilitate setup.
+Please make sure to run the command to generate the prisma `npx prisma generate` while doing this the name of Database url contsant has to be same which is provided in the Prisma. datasource db {
+  provider = "mongodb"
+  url      = env("DATABASE_URL")
+}

 ### Backend Setup
 - MongoDB Atlas is utilized, eliminating the need for users to set up the database.